Multipartite correlation measures and framework for multipartite quantum resources theory: Symmetric MQCs as multipartite quantum resources

 Since $h$ is subadditive, for any $S=S_1|S_2|\cdots|S_{t_1}\in\mathbb{P}_{r}^{\leq k_{1}-1, Q}$, and its refinement $R=R_1|R_2|\cdots|R_{t_{2}}\in\mathbb{P}_{m}^{\leq k_{2}-1, P}$, we see that, $\sum_{i=1}^{t_{1}}h(\rho_{S_{i}})\leq\sum_{j=1}^{t_{2}}h(\rho_{R_{j}})$.

 Therefore, for any $\rho=|\psi\rangle\langle\psi|\in{\mathcal S}(H_1\otimes H_2\otimes\cdots\otimes H_n)$,

 as desired. $\Box$

-Consequently, our hierarchy condition for $k$-partite entanglement measures is more reasonable than the hierarchy condition presented in \cite{JYF}, and if $h$ is subadditive, $\mathbb{E}^{(k)}$ defined by Eq.(3.6) is a true $k$-partite entanglement measure in our axiom system.
+Consequently, our hierarchy condition ($k$-PEM4) for $k$-partite entanglement measures is more reasonable than the hierarchy condition presented in \cite{JYF}, and if $h$ is subadditive, $\mathbb{E}^{(k)}$ defined by Eq.(3.6) is a true $k$-partite entanglement measure in our axiomatic framework.

 Furthermore, in \cite{QUA}, a true $k$-partite entanglement measure $\mathbb{E}_{w}^{(k,n)}$ without convex roof extension was proposed, which is defined by